 What Does Early Intervention Look Like?

-Other families may choose to use Early Intervention Services or they may use a mix of Parent Intervention and early intervention.
+Other families may choose to use Early Intervention Services or a mix of parent Intervention and early intervention.
 Each state offers Early Intervention Services for free.
-They may bill your insurance or you may have a co-pay if you can afford it, but they are funded by the state so that if you can’t afford it, you can still get the help your child needs.
+They may bill your insurance, or you may have a co-pay if you can afford it, but they are funded by the state so that if you can’t afford it, you can still get help for your child’s needs.

-Early Intervention Services can also include outpatient therapies and clinics that can evaluate and help your child.
-Our family does state funded early intervention and outpatient therapies.
-Both work well for us and our situation.
+Services can also include outpatient therapies at clinics that can evaluate and help your child.
+Our family does state-funded early intervention and outpatient therapies.
+These options have worked well for us and our situation.

-I Think My Child Needs Early Intervention, What Now?
+I Think My Child Needs Help, What Now?

-If you think your child may have a problem or be delayed, please don’t wait.
+If you think your child has a problem or delay, please don’t wait.
 Get an evaluation done now.
-You can always choose to wait on services depending on the results of the evaluation.
+You can always choose to hold back on services depending on the results.

-If you want to be proactive and get your child help now, you can research early intervention services in your area.
-Use google, to search for what’s available in your state.
-Ask other moms who may have good suggestions on what clinic is best to use.
+To be proactive and get help for your child now, you can research early intervention services in your area.
+Use google to research the availability of services in your state.
+Ask local moms for suggestions on what clinics are best.

-Early Intervention changed my son’s life.
-And I know that it is changing my daughter’s life because I see those changes happening every day.
-Looking back, I know I wouldn’t change our decision for anything in the world.
+The services my children received from Early Intervention changed their lives.
+I see changes happening every day.
+Looking back, I know I wouldn’t change our decision to do early intervention for anything in the world.

 What about YOU?
 Has your child utilized early intervention services?
 Did it help?